Samuel Griffith: Honours

 Griffith is commemorated by the naming of Griffith University, with campuses throughout South East Queensland, the suburb of Griffith in Canberra, the federal electoral division of Griffith, Sir Samuel Griffith Drive on Mount Coot-tha in Brisbane, and the S.W.
 Griffith building of Brisbane Grammar School, which was the former Mathematics building and is now part of the Harlin House boarding precinct.
 The Samuel Griffith Society is a conservative organisation dedicated to defending what it sees as the principles of the Constitution – particularly, the principle of states' rights.
 His portrait, by Richard Godfrey Rivers, hangs in the Brisbane Supreme Court.
 Griffith was appointed a vice-president of the Royal Colonial Institute in 1909 and an honorary fellow of the British Academy in 1916.

 In July 2016 Griffith was inducted in to the City of Maitland Hall of Fame.

 Although demolished in 1963, his home Merthyr, named after his birthplace, gives its name to the neighbourhood of Merthyr in New Farm.
-Griffith Street and Merthyr Street in New Farm are also named after the man and his house.
+Griffith Street and Merthyr Road in New Farm are also named after the man and his house.